trussworks/Engineering-Playbook/developing/cicd/README.md

 These are other versioning strategies we've seen.
 We do not recommend them.

-* _Feature branch related names._ These should be short lived and not maintained for more than a week at a time.
+* _Feature branch related names._ These should be short lived and maintained for no more than a few days.
 Most users will not find these useful.
 * _Build id related names._ These are opaque to a user and harder to dig up history on when debugging.
 * _Build date related names._ These are also opaque to a user and difficult to dig up history on when debugging.
 You at least get a sense of when these changes went in but are hard to tie to a commit in mainline.